makerdao/mips/MIP38/mip38.md

 #### MakerDAO Shop (MDS-001)

-- **Summary** - The MakerDAO Shop Core Unit helps build brand awareness and goodwill for MakerDAO and Dai by offering branded items (Swag, NFTs, etc) via the official MakerDAO store
+- **Summary** - The MakerDAO Shop Core Unit helps build brand awareness and goodwill for MakerDAO and Dai by offering branded items (Swag, NFTs, etc) via the official MakerDAO store.
-- **Ratification Date for the Initial Proposal Set** - 2021-27-04
+- **Ratification Date for the Initial Proposal Set** - 2021-04-27

 ##### Mandate